oeed/cclite/README.md

 Make a functional virtual redstone system

-Make Error Levels report C functions properly

 Make peripheralAttach only add valid sides

 Have virtual Disk Drives work with Treasure disks

-Timers need to use love.timer.getTime() and not os.clock()

 **Add in missing globals:**